docker-library/docs/geonetwork/content.md

 -	`es.port` *optional* (default `9200`): The port where Elasticsearch server is listening to.
 -	`es.protocol` *optional* (default `http`): The protocol used to talk to Elasticsearch.
 Can be `http` or `https`.
 -	`es.url`: **mandatory if host, port or protocol aren't the default values** (default `http://localhost:9200`): Full URL of the Elasticsearch server.
--	`es.index.records` *optional* (default `gn_records`): In case you have more than GeoNetwork instance using the same Elasticsearch cluster each one needs to use a different index name.
+-	`es.index.records` *optional* (default `gn-records`): In case you have more than GeoNetwork instance using the same Elasticsearch cluster each one needs to use a different index name.
 Use this variable to define the name of the index used by each GeoNetwork.
 -	`es.username` *optional* (default empty): username used to connect to Elasticsearch.
 -	`es.password` *optional* (default empty): password used to connect to Elasticsearch.
 -	`kb.url` *optional* (default `http://localhost:5601`): The URL where Kibana is listening.

+The following environment variables are also available for 4.4.x images:

+-	`WEBAPP_CONTEXT_PATH` *optional* (default `/geonetwork`): The context path used to deploy GeoNetwork.
+-	`REMOTE_IP_INTERNAL_PROXIES` *optional* (since 4.4.10): Regular expression matching IP addresses of trusted reverse proxies.
+Enables `X-Forwarded-For` header processing for correct client IP detection behind a proxy.
+When not set, the RemoteIp Valve is disabled.
+Example: `192\.168\.0\.10|192\.168\.0\.11`.

 Example Docker Compose YAML snippet: